eformsignen/eformsignen.github.io/help/chapter1.rst

-   Form builder is a tool used to create electronic forms by converting Microsoft Office files such as applications, contracts, and agreements into electronic forms that contain components such as signature and text box.
+   Form builder is a tool used to create electronic forms by converting Microsoft Office files such as applications, contracts, and agreements into electronic forms that contain fields such as signature and text box.
 Form builder also uploads the converted electronic forms onto eformsign.
 Form builder is an Microsoft Office add-in, and it is shown as a ribbon menu which is called **OZ in Office**.